IP oversight required: If NV leads will nation follow?

 "It's possible that we could have that sort of requirement within the state of Nevada," says Brian Labus, MPH, a lead investigator in the case for the Southern Nevada Health District in Las Vegas.
 "We have had those sorts of discussions with the [state] Legislative Committee on Healthcare.
 Our legislature meets every other year and they will be meeting again in the spring of 2009."

 With another recent HCV outbreak reported in a North Carolina cardiology practice, there is growing sentiment that something must be done to beef up infection prevention oversight in ambulatory care.
-Whether it involves IPs or some other approach such as increased health department inspections, the aftermath of the Vegas outbreak is expected to set the tone — and, possibly, the legislative model — for the rest of the nation.
+Whether it involves IPs or some other approach like increased health department inspections, the aftermath of the Vegas outbreak is expected to set the tone — and possibly the legislative model — for the rest of the nation.

 A "half-dozen" bills are being drafted in Nevada for consideration at the legislative session, but the specifics are still being hammered out, Labus notes.
-"Something needs to be done after our large outbreak here," he says.
+"Something needs to be done after our large outbreak here," he tells Hospital Infection Control & Prevention.
 "We're hoping it could serve as a model for other communities.
 At this point, we will have to see how the legislature wants to move on it.
 There will be a lot of discussion.
-[The involvement of IPs] is something that was discussed, and it is a strong possibility for the upcoming session."
+[The involvement of IPs] is something that was discussed and it is a strong possibility for the upcoming session."

 The latest count of confirmed HCV cases adds one from the previous reports of eight patients, he clarifies.
 Investigators have completed genetic testing and are confident in reporting the nine cases, but previous reports of HIV transmission are being dismissed.
 A reported 11 HIV cases that have been identified are being ascribed to prior infections rather than clinic treatment, he says.
 "We have no HIV or hepatitis B transmissions related to the clinic," he says.